hj-n/zadu/README.md

 FAISS remains faster for a standalone ordinary kNN table on the current Apple M4 benchmark, while MLX is substantially faster for full rankings and stable kNN. `backend="auto"` therefore remains on the existing NumPy/FAISS path; select MLX explicitly for a workload that benefits from its supported resources.

-The MLX preview currently requires `embedding_workers=1`; native repeated-embedding batching belongs to PR 6-C.
+For `measure_many()`, setting `embedding_workers` above one selects native MLX tensor batching rather than Python worker threads.
+Equal-shaped embeddings are stacked up to that batch width; the memory budget may lower the effective width or select ordinary sequential execution when even a two-item batch would exceed the bound.
+Results and failures retain input order.
+Different embedding dimensions, or a plan without an MLX-batchable embedded resource, fall back to ordered sequential execution and record the reason in `last_run_info`.
+Diagnostics expose `provider_batching`, `native_batch_size`, per-resource batch indices, aggregate batch timings, and the memory-bounded planned peak.

 Evaluate an ordered collection of embeddings with the same exact plan and one shared set of immutable original-space resources: